-Be aware that if you restart a live server while after failover has occurred then https://docs.no.ing.check-for-live-server must be set to <a href="https://docs.no.ing.check-for-live
+Be aware that if you restart a live server while after failover has occurred then check-for-live-server must be set to true.
+If not the live server will restart and server the same messages that the backup has already handled causing duplicates.